What is a machine? – 3 idiots machine definition breakdown

 Note the step-by-step procedure :

 After completing all the steps, we get a flight time value.
-But once this flight time is completed for an RC plane, the battery will be completely drained off !!
-And WE DON’T WANT THIS !!
+But once this flight time is completed for an RC plane, the battery will be completely drained, and WE DON’T WANT THIS !!

 • It is always advisable for LiPo batteries to keep atleast 25 % remaining (i.e. use only 75 % of the battery).
 So if only 75 % of the battery is to be used, then we will obviously get only 75 % of our calculated flight time.
 This will be our min. actual flight time.
 It can be more than this but not less, since we calculated this value based on the ‘Max.’ current from motor.

-The below document is a short example designed to get you more clarity on the theory part.
-Do go through the document once you go through the article completely.
-Keep both, this article and the example side-by-side and then learn and analyze how it’s done !!
+The document below is a short example designed to get you more clarity on the theory part.
+Do go through the document once you have gone through the article completely.
+Keep both, this article and the example, side-by-side, and then learn and analyze how it’s done.

 RC Airplane Series – All Articles (You are at Part – 5 !)